xbach/docs/trezor-apps/extension.rst

 .. image:: images/extension03.png

-Find out more about how to manage your device `in myTREZOR documentation <../trezor-user/index.html>`_
+Find out more about how to manage your device `in TREZOR Wallet documentation <../trezor-user/index.html>`_

 Properties and Features
 -----------------------